irfanhakim-as/homelab-wiki/README.md

 # Homelab Wiki

 > [!IMPORTANT]
-> This repository is a work in progress.
+> This repository is (constantly) a work in progress.
 For a more desktop-oriented wiki on Linux, check out my [Linux Wiki](https://github.com/irfanhakim-as/linux-wiki).

 ## Overview

-This wiki is a collection of guides and tips mostly focused on Homelabs, and is primarily used for my own reference.
-It is also used to document my own personal infrastructure, and is not necessarily perfected to be a general guide.
+This wiki is a collection of guides and tips mostly focused on starting and maintaining a homelab setup - my hope is that it could help others to get started with their own homelabbing ~~addiction~~ journey, for personal or professional purposes.
+Do note that this wiki leans towards my own personal homelab infrastructure, based on my own experiences, and is not necessarily perfected to be a general guide.

 ## Directory